ColmKenna/ck-editable-array/README.md

 A modern web component library built with TypeScript and Rollup, featuring the ck-editable-array component.
 Designed to be lightweight, reusable, and easy to integrate into any web project.
 Published to GitHub Packages for easy distribution and version management.

+Experiment with generating the component using TDD with AI generating most of the code and me doing some checks and edits.

 ## 🚀 Features

 - **Modern Web Components**: Built using native Custom Elements API